 4.1 Mexican Quinoa Salad

-This vibrant salad is a delightful blend of quinoa, fresh vegetables, and zesty dressing.
-Combining ingredients like diced bell peppers, cherry tomatoes, and black beans not only adds color but also elevates the dish’s nutritional profile.
-The salad can be served as a main course or a side, making it perfect for any meal.
+This colorful salad is a fun mix of quinoa, fresh veggies, and a tangy dressing.
+Diced bell peppers, cherry tomatoes, and black beans add both color and nutrients.
+You can serve it as a main dish or a side, so it works for any meal.

 4.2 Quinoa Tacos